 Thomas J. Power, PhD, Associate Chief of Academic Affairs and Professional Development, Psychologist, Department of Child and Adolescent Psychiatry and Behavioral Sciences; Professor of School Psychology in Pediatrics and Psychology, Perelman School of Medicine at the University of Pennsylvania School of Medicine; Director, Center for Management of ADHD.
 Clinical and research interests: health promotion; integrated behavioral health in primary care, school mental health; assessment and treatment of ADHD.
 Email Dr. Power.

 Fellows will train with faculty from several programs and departments throughout the institution.
-Visit the following team pages to meet our faculty:
+The specific training directors for each position are listed on the Universal Post-Doc Directory Website Universal Psychology Postdoctoral Directory (appic.org).
+Please visit the following team pages to meet our faculty:

 Philadelphia is a vibrant city offering a wealth of history, culture, and recreation.
 Learn more about life in Philadelphia.